Tent on top of a mountain in Colorado

 There are ways to tell time by the sun, but we are going to keep the time telling to our watches for this post.
 I have always used Garmin watches for backpacking.
 I can track my heart rate, distance traveled, the ability to check a map if trails are washed out, elevation, incident protection, and more.

 The brands you will commonly come across are Garmin, SUUNTO, Timex, and Casio.
 I wouldn’t recommend an Apple Watch due to its short battery life.
 I always choose smartwatches, but this isn’t for everybody.
-No one wants to waste their battery bank on simply having to charge a watch daily.
-This leads me to cover what factors are important in a watch: durablility, long-lasting battery life, and water resistant/proof.

 Hiking South Sister Trail in Oregon